arjun9124/website/content/posts/music-reaction-channels.md

 Now, these genres are more actively consumed and discovered through the internet rather than having a real life presence in form of local sub-cultures.
 People no longer have friends that listen to the same sort of music as them, I personally as a listener of "non-pop" genres, have felt this alienation.
 To people such as these, reaction channels are vendors of parasocial relationships.
 Single use friends that listen to the same music as you.

-This phenomena, represents the death of rock culture, the shift of music from being the backdrop for a bigger social movement to becoming individualized.
-It shows us how  society has become and how music has suffered from this change.

 ---